 Analyze your acquisition channels.
 Potential customers can come to your site through many channels.
 These include search (paid and organic), clicking on banner ads, responding to an email campaign, and more.
 It’s important to know which channels bring in the most site visitors so you can concentrate your resources in those areas.

 Analyze your product transactions.
 Once people come to your site, what are they buying (or not buying)?
 A certain product page may get a lot of hits.
-But if people don’t follow through and complete the transaction, that tells you there is something wrong with the product, the price, or the transaction process on your web site.
+But if people don’t follow through and complete the purchase, that tells you there is something wrong with the product, the price, or the transaction process on your web site.

 Most analytics tools provide so many pages, graphs, and charts that it’s easy to get lost.
 Staying focused on these three areas will keep you tuned in to some of the most important marketing metrics you need to manage.